 - b.
-Student evaluations and communication of poor performance - Each student will be evaluated at mid-point (8-weeks) and at the end of the semester (16-weeks), where the minimum score, according to the syllabus, must be achieved to receive 'credit (CR)'. - 2.
-When a poor performance is observed, or a failing evaluation score is earned or awarded, the following will occur - a.
-Instructor will notify student of standing. - b.
-Instructor will schedule and hold a meeting with the student and Coordinated Program Director within 1 week of the student's awareness of the situation. - c.
+Student evaluations and communication of poor performance - 1.
+Each student will be evaluated at mid-point (typically around 4 or 8-weeks) and at the end of the rotation (typically around 8 or 16-weeks), where the minimum score, according to the syllabus, must be achieved to receive 'credit (CR)'. - 2.
+When a poor performance is observed or a failing evaluation score is earned or awarded, the following will occur - a.
+The instructor will notify the student of standing. - b.
+The instructor will schedule and hold a meeting with the student and the Coordinated Program Director, if the student is an undergraduate student; or with the Graduate Program Director, if the student is a master 's-level student, within 1 week of the student's awareness of the situation. - c.
 During the meeting, the student will receive a letter from the instructor describing their learning plan.
-The student will be required to sign the learning plan agreeing to the terms for improvement in order to continue in the program.
+The learning plan will be entered into Etrieve and signed by all appropriate parties.
+The student will be required to sign the learning plan, agreeing to the terms for improvement in order to continue in the program.